 2012 Infantry Silver Dollar

 The obverse design for the Infantry Silver Dollar features a modern infantry soldier charging forward and beckoning others to follow, representing the “Follow Me” motto of the infantry.
-The inscriptions include “Liberty”, “In God We Trust”, and the date “2012″.
+The inscriptions include “Liberty”, “In God We Trust”, and the date “2012”.
 The obverse was designed by Joel Iskowitz and sculpted by Michael Gaudioso.

 On the reverse is the crossed rifles insignia, which is the branch insignia of the infantry.
 The inscriptions include “United States of America” above, and the denomination “One Dollar” and “E Pluribus Unum” below.
 The reverse was designed by Ronald D. Sanders and sculpted by Norman E. Nemeth.

-The price of each coin includes a surcharge to be paid to the National Infantry Foundation to establish an endowment to support the maintenance of the National Infantry Museum and Solider Center after its completion.
+The price of each coin included a surcharge to be paid to the National Infantry Foundation to establish an endowment to support the maintenance of the National Infantry Museum and Solider Center after its completion.

 Coin Specifications